solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 restart so they can make decision for the whole cluster.
 If everything works perfect, we only need 2/3 of the total stake.
-However, validators could die or perform abnormally, so we currently set the `RESTART_STAKE_THRESHOLD` at 80%, which is the same as now.
+However, validators could die or perform abnormally, so we currently set the `RESTART_STAKE_THRESHOLD` at 80%, which is the same as what we use now for `--wait_for_supermajority`.

 ## Motivation